david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 This endpoint must, of course, be pointing to our server.
 We can use ngrok or a similar tool to expose our server to the internet.

-Finally, let's update the flow's JSON:
+Finally, let's update the flow's JSON with :meth:`~pywa.client.WhatsApp.update_flow_json`:

 .. code-block:: python
     :linenos: